 English speaking family practitioners in Tartu:

-As the practitioners serve people according to the registration, if you need to visit a family practitioner, please ask for your Estonian friend to call beforehand and make an appointment.
 You must pay for the health services, provided by the family practitioner, yourself.
 Keep all the cost documents and referrals and apply for compensation from your insurance provider.

 Visit costs approx. 20 EUR, plus fees of other procedures done by the practitioner.

 There is also 24-hour medical telephone counselling, tel: 1220.
 The service is guaranteed in Estonian and Russian.
 If using foreign mobile network operator, please dial +372 634 6630 for medical counselling.

 One can reach an ambulance on 112 from all over Estonia.

 The accident ward and the emergency medical service unit are open 24/7 and you may seek help from them especially at weekends and at night time when family practitioners are off duty.
 In Tartu, both the emergency medical care unit and the accident ward are located in Puusepa St. 8.
 In the case of emergency treatment, you may always go to the emergency reception or call an ambulance.

 Transportation by ambulance in the case of emergency is free of charge.
 Visit fee of up to 5 EUR can be charged if you go to the emergency reception (in Estonian).